-Five standards have been used for quality control in 2018.
-Three have been made from material collected from Augusta (MR04/06, MR-C1 and MR-F1), and are routinely submitted to Onsite.
-MR04/06, MR-C1 and MR-F1 are Sb and Au only standards.
-Mandalay also routinely uses a commercially available, Auonly standard (G310-6) and Sb-Au standard (GSB-02) which Onsite sources from Geostats Pty Ltd.
+In total, eight standards have been used for quality control in 2019.
+Five have been made from material collected from Augusta and Brunswick (AGD08-02, MR-C1, MR-C2, MR-F1 and MR-F2), and are routinely submitted to Onsite.
+AGD08-02 is an Antimony only standard, MR-C1, MR-C2, MR-F1 and MR-F2 are Antimony and Gold standards.

+Mandalay also routinely uses three commercially available standards sourced from Geostats Pty Ltd. G310-6 is a gold-only standard, GSB-05 is an antimony certified and gold indicated standard, and GSB-02 is an antimony and gold standard.

-A standard is sent with each batch of exploration samples (on average 1 standard per 25 samples) and with each batch of the underground face samples (on average 2 different standards per batch).
+At least one standard is sent with each batch of exploration samples (on average 1 standard per 25 samples) and with each batch of the underground face samples (on average 2 different standards per batch).